 Three Important Manifestations

 The season of Epiphany lasts several weeks (usually between 4 and 9 weeks depending on the date of Easter, which changes every year).
-Traditionally churches focus on three manifestations of Jesus during the season of Epiphany.
+Traditionally churches focus on three core manifestations of Jesus during this season.
 First, is the manifestation is the visit of the three Magi—men from the east who were students of the stars and had come to Bethlehem seeking the arrival of a great king.
 Second, the manifestation of the baptism of Jesus.
 In the words of John the Baptist, “I did not know Him, but in order that He should be made manifest to Israel, I have come baptizing with water…and I saw and bear witness that this Jesus is the Son of God.”
 (John 1:31, 34).
 Third, and finally, the manifestation of Christ’s first miracle, changing water into wine at the wedding feast of Cana.
 John 2:11 tells us,” This beginning of miracles Jesus did in Cana of Galilee, and He manifested forth His glory, and His disciples believed on him.”

 As mentioned above, the season of Epiphany closes with the celebration of the Transfiguration of Jesus.
 This moment is considered by many, like Thomas Aquinas, to be the greatest miracle in Jesus’ ministry (apart from the resurrection).